 If you have a place you love to visit in San Francisco area, restaurant you enjoy, or an experience you'd like to share with me, leave me a comment below and I'll try to add it to my future visits!

 Every year we plan a new destination for family adventures.
 Last year we took our youngest to San Francisco and with no real set itinerary, we played it by ear and let the adventure begin.
 As you can imagine, the excitement was pretty profound in all of us experiencing it all together for the first time.
 Our cousins living in Berkeley graciously allowed us to stay with them in their beautiful home that we heard overlooks San Francisco.
-Once we landed, Jackson was quick to get the best rental car they had.
+Once we landed, we were quick to get the best rental car they had.
 2016 blue mustang convertible?
 Yes, please!
 This would later be forever known as the "blueberry car"

 The drive meant going through tunnels and over new bridges until we reached Berkeley and had some catching up to do with family.
 Cousins, Erin and Tony greeted us at the door and made the best hosts.
 The modern elegance of this home had two levels of floor to ceiling windows, heated concrete flooring, fine art covering each wall...but that view.
 Oh, that view.